 The Precourt Institute for Energy's Summer Undergraduate Program on Energy Research (SUPER) internships provide students with opportunities to work on faculty-mentored, individualized energy research during the summer.

-Paid summer internships for undergraduate students to gain real-world experience working on high social impact projects.
+Paid summer internships for students to gain real-world experience working on high social impact projects.